GiantTeddyBearz/wi21-cse110-lab4/part1/part1.md

 2. prints discounted price
 3. prints finalPrice
 4. It returns [50, 100, 150].
 It correctly iterates through the for loop and prints the discounted prices through the given calculation

-  TODO:
-5.
-6.
-7.
-8.
+5. referenceError because i is a local variable of the for loop.
+6. referenceError because discountedPrice is a local variable of the for loop.
+7. It should be able to return the finalPrice assuming the rest of the variables are declared properly.
+This is because it is declared before the loop.
+8. Assuming it is able to return it will return `[50, 100, 150]`.
+As it is, it will not reach the return due to referenceErrors.

-9. Should have referenceerror because i is a local variable of the for loop (let supports this)
+9. Should have referenceError because i is a local variable of the for loop (let supports this)
 10. There should be another referenceError because discountedPrice is a local variable inside the code block.
 11. finalPrice has an error because it is reassigned in the loop.
-However, if the code goes to the end, it will log 0.
+However, if we removed these errors, it should log 0 as it is a constant which should remain unchanged.
 12. discounted once again should have an error during the loop (const reassignment), so we are not expecting a return.
-If anything were to return, we would expect an empty array.
+If anything were to return, the array could be non-empty as the constant is simply setting the reference to the array.
+We can still push to it, but this is bad programming.
+If we did push, the values would be `[50, 100, 150]`.

 ## Data Types
 13. A. student.name
      B. student.["Grad Year"]
      C. student.greeting